GDSC-KIIT/certificate_generator/README.md

 Click once and wait for approx 4-5 sec for the progress to be displayed in the terminal session

-It is recommended to try this once on a dummy CSV/Excel file containing your own email before trying it out on the actual CSV?Excel file
+It is recommended to try this once on a dummy CSV/Excel file containing your own email before trying it out on the actual CSV or Excel file

 ## Contributers